THE ULTIMATE AFTERNOON TEA

 In this afternoon tea class, you will learn to:

 - shape finger bread rolls

-- make classic British sandwiches: egg mayonnaise on finger rolls and cucumber sandwiches on homemade white bread
+- create classic British sandwiches: egg mayonnaise on granary finger rolls and cucumber sandwiches on homemade white bread

-- make the lightest of scones to be served with homemade seasonal fruit jam (which we will demonstrate how to make) and clotted cream
+- bake the lightest of scones to be served with homemade seasonal fruit jam and clotted cream

-- make savoury cheese and herb scones – a Cookery School favourite
+- bake savoury cheese and herb scones – a Cookery School favourite

 We try to accommodate dietary requirements as best we can and do our best to provide alternatives where possible.
 However, some classes are simply not designed to accommodate special dietary requirements, for example, we can not make entire baking classes gluten free or make croissants without butter.

 If you have any questions about what we can provide, please call us before making your booking on 0207 631 4590.
 Please put a note in the “dietary requirements” box at the checkout if you have any requirements or allergies at all, even if you do not think it it is relevent!

 We do not have individual hobs for every person but rather a group of hobs at one end of the kitchen.
 In most classes you will be working in small groups to create the recipes.
 As a whole class you will make everything listed on the website but the only way we can cover the huge variety of dishes listed is by dividing the class into smaller groups.
 When there are key skills that need to be learned by the whole class, the teacher will pause the group and gather everyone together to explain/show it so by the end of the class everyone understands how each dish was made.